adamtupper/ultrasound-augmentation/README.md

 ### `usaugment-experiments`

 The code and documentation for running the experiments presented in the paper and reproducing the results.
+See the enclosed `README` for more details.